Limaitalos/Limaitalos/README.md

 - 👋 Hi, I’m Ítalo.
-- 👀 I’m interested in  backend
+- 👀 I’m interested in  Back End
-- 🌱 I’m currently learning  banco de dados
+- 🌱 I’m currently learning DATABASE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...